Prince-Gyamfi/MernStack-App/readme.md

-Goalsetter MERN App

-    This is the Goalsetter app from the Learn the MERN Stack course.

-Table of Contents

 Description

-    Usage
+The Goalsetter MERN App is a comprehensive project developed as part of the "Learn the MERN Stack" course.
+This application serves as a practical platform for users to set and manage their personal or professional goals, leveraging the full potential of the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Installation
-    Run Server
-    Demo
-    Contributing
-    License

-Description

-The Goalsetter MERN app is a project developed as part of the Learn the MERN Stack course.
-It provides a platform for setting and managing goals.
-Usage
+Prerequisites

+Before you begin, ensure you have installed Node.js and MongoDB on your system.
+Setting Up the Application

+    Configure Environment Variables:
+        Rename .envexample to .env.
-    Rename the .envexample file to .env and add your MongoDB URI.
+        Update the .env file with your MongoDB URI.

-    Install backend dependencies:
+    Install Backend Dependencies:

     bash

 npm install

-Install frontend dependencies:
+Install Frontend Dependencies:
+Navigate to the frontend directory and install dependencies.

 bash

     cd frontend
     npm install

-Installation
-Backend Dependencies

-bash

-npm install

-Frontend Dependencies

-bash

-cd frontend
-npm install

-Run Server
+Running the Application

+To start the server, run the following command from the root directory:

 bash